 - It is non-native to the ecosystem under consideration; and - Its introduction causes or is likely to cause economic or environmental harm or harm to human health.

-Annexure 1 of this document highlights listed alien invasive species common in the Grassland Biome (mixed Bushveld) and those that have been identified on the Middelburg Quarry property that need to be eradicated and controlled and eradication and control methods that can be applied.
+Appendix 1, of this document highlights, listed alien invasive species common in the Grassland Biome, including those that have been identified at Sydenham Quarry, that need to be controlled.
+The list also indicates the control methods to be applied.